The IRS has received my Form 941. How do I make my tax payment?

 - Check or Money Order: After you file Form 941 with the IRS, you can send the tax due by check or money order.
 Please make sure you are enclosing the payment voucher along with your check or money order.
 If you e-file Form 941 with ExpressEfile, the payment voucher will be generated for you.

 - Credit/Debit Card: The IRS uses standard service providers and business/commercial card networks, and your information is used solely to process your payment.
+To pay the tax due by credit or debit cards, click here.

 Note: You may be charged a processing fee if you choose to pay the tax due using credit or debit cards.